 Clean Your Window Screens

 Window screens are designed to keep bugs out while letting light in—but they can get very dirty over time!
 This means that whenever you open the windows to let fresh air in, you also let the dirt and debris from the screens into your home.
 To ensure that they remain free of dirt and grime:

 Remove them from their frames and lay them flat on an open surface outdoors.

 Use a garden hose set on low pressure or mix some mild dish detergent with warm water in a spray bottle for spot-cleaning difficult areas.

 Use a soft-bristled brush or rag for scrubbing away any dirt or debris stuck on your window screens before rinsing them off completely with cold water and letting them dry naturally in direct sunlight.

 Clean the Dog Toys

 And don't forget about your furry friends during your cleaning spree!
 Toss all of the plush toys in the washing machine and give the harder toys a good soak to ensure they're fresh and clean for the year ahead.

 Spring cleaning doesn't have to be overwhelming!
 Following these simple steps ensures that your home remains clean throughout the season and beyond.
 Regularly cleaning your air ducts, carpets, window screens, and ceiling fan blades will help keep allergens at bay while keeping dust levels low so you can enjoy breathing easier this spring!
 Happy cleaning!
-If you need assistance or want to learn more about our services, visit our website or give us a call at Russell and Abbott Heating and Air!
+If you need assistance or want to learn more about our services, visit our website or give us a call at Russell & Abbott Heating and Cooling!

 Keep it clean!